eallion/openwrt/README.md

 git push
 ```

-Then you can download firmware at [Releases](https://github.com/eallion/openwrt/releases/latest/) later.
+Then you can download firmware at [Releases](https://github.com/eallion/openwrt/releases/latest/) later。

 ### Acknowledgments